6 Tips for Building a Successful Content Factory

 - Maintaining the reference library

 In addition to managing content upon upload, librarians also play a critical role in the ongoing management of components.
-This includes monitoring upcoming rights expirations and renegotiating or purchasing additional rights as needed.
-The librarians may also audit component usage to make sure it is still consistent with the rights purchased.
+This role includes monitoring upcoming rights expirations and renegotiating or purchasing additional rights as needed.
+The librarians may also audit component usage to ensure it is still consistent with the purchased rights.
 Regardless of their specific responsibilities, a robust and well-trained team of librarians will keep your content factory running smoothly.

-Change Management is all about getting stakeholders to understand not just the “what” but the “why”.
+Change management is about getting stakeholders to understand the “what” and the “why.”